-Dr. Vaughan is a general neurologist and will be part of the new division of General Neurology and Headache.
-Currently, Dr. Vaughan treats patients at the neurology outpatient clinic in the Aston Ambulatory Care Center.
+Dr. Vaughan is a general neurologist and will be part of the new Division of General Neurology and Headache.
+Currently, Dr. Vaughan treats patients at the Neurology Clinic in the James W. Aston Ambulatory Care Center.

 "One of the advantages of being here is not only can I practice general neurology and see interesting cases," he said, "if a specialist is needed I can send the patient to some of the best people in their field right here at UT Southwestern."

 One of Dr. Vaughan's interests is non-narcotic pain management.

 "I found this niche of pain and headache patients who wanted to get better and didn't want narcotics," he said.
 "You can do tremendous things for those people if they're willing to not take narcotics, and willing to get the tests done."